bcspence/Project2Submission/README.md

 # Project2Submission
-This is my submission for the BIMM 143 Project 2.
+This is my submission for BIMM 143 Project 2C.

 My scientific question is:
 "Can sequence and structural similarities of membrane proteins in the H5N6 and H5N1 strains of Avian Influenza explain increased prevalence and mortality in humans and birds when compared to other H5 strains?"